The only way to minimize the annoyance of car repair is to choose a high-quality

 brake) is applied, have the car checked as soon as possible.

-The owners manual tells you the correct pressure.
+The owners manual indicates the correct pressure.
 Driving with the wrong

-pressure is unsafe, wears tires excessively, wastes gas, and may affect
+pressure is unsafe, wears tires excessively, wastes gas, and may decrease

 the comfort of your ride.
 To get an accurate reading, check pressure before

-you have driven more than a couple of miles.
-Tires heat up as you drive
+driving more than a couple of miles.
+Tires heat up as you drive, increasing

 To check the oil, park the car on level ground, turn off the engine, and

 wait a minute.
-Be sure to push the dipstick all the way in, and leave it
+Push the dipstick all the way in, and leave it there for

-there for a couple of seconds before pulling it out.
-If the oil level is
+a couple of seconds before pulling it out.
+If the oil level is at or near

-at or near the add oil point, add a quartbut dont overfill.
+the Add Oil point, add a quartbut dont overfill.

-Your owners manual will indicate the right type of oil to add.
+Your owners manual will indicate the type of oil to add.
 Most standard

-cars do well on multi-grade oils like 10W-40.
-In motor oil, a low first
+cars use multi-grade oils like 10W-40.
+In motor oil, a low first number

-number indicates that the oil can be used at low winter temperatures without
+indicates that the oil can be used at low temperatures without thickening

-number, like 40 or 50, indicates that the oil will remain thick enough
+or 50, indicates that the oil will remain thick enough to be effective

-to be effective even at the high temperatures most late-model engines maintain.
+even at the high temperatures most engines maintain.

-Remove the battery caps to check for corrosion at the posts where the battery
+Check for corrosion at the posts where the battery cables are attached.

-cables are attached.
 Corrosion can eventually cause the battery to lose power, but you can easily

-let the pastes chemical action work for a half hour, and then wash it off with water.
+let the pastes chemical action work for a half hour, and then wash it

-Check coolant level by looking at the reserve tank alongside the radiator
+Check the coolant level by examining the reserve tank alongside the radiator

 tank.
 Caution: Never remove the radiator cap when the engine is hot; you

-control air pump are all driven by belts.
-With the engine off, some of
+Many mechanical components are driven by belts.
+With the engine off, some

 of tension.
 Check tension by pressing the belt with your thumb; it should